 – REI.com – REI is one of my favorite stores in the world.
 It’s basically like an adult playground and there have been times I’ve spent hours wandering around checking out all the new gear they have.
 Plus if you sign up for a membership (only $20 to be a lifetime member) you get an annual 10% dividend on all your purchases, member-only sale days, and they send coupons all the time.

-– iPhone 6S 64 GB (Unlocked) – Basically the swiss army knife of travel gear.
+– iPhone 8 256 GB (Unlocked) – Basically the swiss army knife of travel gear.
 This serves as my phone, GPS and maps, language translator, music and podcast player, and countless other functions when I travel.
 I make sure to get the unlocked version (or the Verizon version in the U.S.) because the first thing I do when I touch down in a new country is to get a local SIM card (for data) in the airport.
-I recently upgraded to the iPhone 6S when my previous iPhone was stolen.
-The biggest upgrade is the camera and it’s incredible.
-(Here’s the new iPhone 7 128 GB)

-– 13.3 inch Macbook Pro Retina – This laptop is my baby.
-I can’t believe how fast it is compared to my old MacBook.
+– 13.3 inch Macbook Pro – MacBook Pro laptops are incredible.
 I sprung for the 8 GB memory and 512 GB hard drive as they’re not easily upgradeable later on.

-– Sony a6000 Camera – Since my last camera lost a battle with a waterfall, I picked up this one and so far I love it.
-As of right now I’m just using it with the 16-50mm kit lens.
+– Sony a6000 Camera – Since my last camera lost a battle with a waterfall, I picked up this one and I love it.
+As of right now, I’m just using it with the 16-50mm kit lens.
 The autofocus is practically instant and having a viewfinder has been invaluable.

-– GoPro Hero 5: Black Edition – The newest version of a great adventure camera.
+– GoPro Hero 6 Black – The newest version of a great adventure camera.
 I’ve used my GoPro a lot for diving and exploring places where I wouldn’t want to get my main camera wet.

 – XShot Pocket Camera Extender – I use this selfie stick to get that perfect shot with my GoPro.
 It’s also really good to use underwater to get shots in awkward places I might not be able to get into myself.
 (Here’s the full-size version for a little extra reach).

-– Wasabi GoPro Accessory Pack – This pack comes with 2 extra batteries, a wall charger, and a car charger.
+– Wasabi GoPro Accessory Pack – This pack comes with 2 extra batteries and a wall charger.
 The extra batteries have saved me many times, especially when shooting videos.

-– Osprey Atmos 50 Backpack – Although I’ve recently been looking for something a bit smaller, I’ve been using this backpack for the past few years and it’s been great.
+– Osprey Atmos 50 Backpack – Although I’ve been using something a bit smaller recently, I’ve been using this backpack for the past few years and it’s been great.
 It’s extremely durable and even after going on several trips and being beaten up, it still looks like it’s fairly new.

 – Skyscanner.com – Skyscanner can be good if you don’t have a specific destination in mind.
 For example, you can select ‘United States’ to ‘Everywhere’ for whatever dates you’re looking at and it’ll give a listing of the cheapest flights available.
 Skyscanner also picks up some of the smaller airlines that the other search engines miss.